title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code (New)

 ?
 Use an uploader # Select web-uploader

-After configuring, you can test if the upload is successful by running picgo upload /path/to/an/image
+After configuring, you can test if the upload is working properly by running picgo upload /path/to/an/image

 .
 If the upload is successful, it means the configuration is correct.

-The last step is to specify the configuration file of picgo core in the vs-picgo settings.
+The final step is to specify the configuration file of picgo core in the vs-picgo settings.
 Refer to the official documentation:

 The default configuration file for picgo is ~/.picgo/config.json.
-The ~ represents the user directory.
+Where ~ represents the user directory.
 The user directory may vary depending on the operating system.

 For Linux and macOS, it is ~/.picgo/config.json.